Since 2008, Harambee Arts has led three on-going programs:

-Harambee Arts has trained more than 1800 counselors, educators and other caregivers through Africa, Nepal, Haiti and the US, in the use of expressive arts therapy.
+Harambee Arts has trained more than 2400 counselors, educators and other caregivers through Africa, Nepal, Haiti and the US, in the use of Expressive Arts Therapy.

 Harambee Arts child-centered trainings are designed for staff of local and international organizations dedicated to addressing the needs of survivors of human trafficking and of children and women traumatized by war, poverty and abuse.
 In every instance we adapt our training to the particular needs of the participants.

 Children are empowered to become competent, ethical and socially responsible members of the community.